In every issue, you'll find the hottest topics of interest to our readers along with cutting-edge health information.

 The new “nice” Congress looks even nastier than Newt's

-Rick Hanenburg, who died of AIDS August 13 in Atlanta, “was a unique man—well-bred, well
+Rick Hanenburg, who died of AIDS August 13 in Atlanta, “was a unique man—well-bred, well-educated and well-pierced."

 Our hemo stud is looking for Drew love on Cupid's Day

 A tale of two columnists

 Many PWAs struggle with the nausea, vomiting and suppressed appetite sparked by certain AIDS drugs or HIV progression itself.

 A new nuke, a gen-two protease and more

 Our best guess is that the word heard is likely to be control, not cure.

 In studies to date, these problems with nuke cross-resistance have only been seen in 1 percent or 2 percent of participants.

 If you use ritonavir (Norvir), taking vitamins may increase your ability to tolerate the drug.